 16 FAQs people ask about selling your shares back to your company.

-If you want to sell shares — for example, because you are retiring or have had a dispute with other shareholders — selling them to the company may be your best option.
-For example, you may not be able to find an acceptable third party buyer, or existing shareholders might not be able to afford to purchase your shares (or you may simply not want to deal with each other).
+If you want to sell your shares in a company - for example, because you work for the company but are retiring or leaving, or you have had a dispute with other shareholders - selling them back to the company may be your best option.
+For example, you may not be able to find a third party buyer who is acceptable to the company, or existing shareholders might not be able to afford to purchase your shares (or you may simply not want to deal with each other).

-Yes, as long as the company’s articles of association do not restrict or prohibit it from doing so.
-There must be a written contract (or, if it is not in writing, a written memorandum of its main terms).
-An appropriate shareholders’ resolution approving the contract will need to be passed (see 4).
+Yes, as long as the company's articles of association do not restrict or prohibit it from doing so.
+There should be a written contract (or, if it is not in writing, a written memorandum of its main terms).
+An appropriate shareholders' resolution will need to be passed (see 4).

-There are restrictions on companies purchasing their own shares if they do not have enough distributable profits to cover the price (see 8).
+There are special rules and procedures for private companies wishing to purchase their own shares which do not have enough distributable profits to cover the price and, for public companies, an absolute restriction on buying their shares back except from distributable profits (see 8).

-Typically, the directors carry out the purchase of shares.
-Before they do so they must check the company is not restricted or prohibited from buying its own shares back in its articles, and the purchase contract must be approved by shareholder resolution (see 4).
+Typically, the directors decide the company should carry out the purchase of shares.
+Before they do so they must check the shares have been paid up (ie the company has been paid the face value, plus any premium, set for the shares when they were issued), and that the company is not restricted or prohibited from buying its own shares back in its articles.
+In addition, the purchase must be approved by shareholder resolution (see 4).

 If the shares are being bought back from a director or someone connected with them, and the transaction is worth more than £100,000 or 10% of the company's net assets (whichever is lower), it will also need approval of the shareholders as a 'substantial property transaction'.